rortizmerino/lia_training_template/README.md

 # Course Title

-Hello and welcome to our @[tutor] workshop!
+Hello and welcome to our @tutor workshop!
 We are very happy to have you here.

-This is the @[edition] edition of this workshop, jointly organised by your organisation and ELIXIR.
+This is the @edition edition of this workshop, jointly organised by your organisation and ELIXIR.

 <img src="./images/globes/41920.jpg" width="350" align="center"/>